 Iowa Conference Coach of the Year--2005, 2006, 2007

-One of the winningest active coaches in the U.S., Jeff McMartin has guided his alma mater back to four Iowa Conference football titles while earning four NCAA Division III football playoff berths in nine seasons as coach.
+Among the winningest coaches in the U.S., Jeff McMartin has guided his alma mater to four Iowa Conference football titles while earning four NCAA Division III football playoff berths since taking over as head coach in 2004.

 Prior to returning to Central, McMartin was the offensive coordinator and offensive line coach at DePauw University (Ind.).
 During his four years there, DePauw broke several school offensive records.

-While at Central, McMartin served as a student coach under hall of fame coach Ron Schipper for two seasons after a career-ending injury.
+While at Central, McMartin served as a student coach under Schipper for two seasons after a career-ending injury.
 He was also a student coach at Oskaloosa High School in 1987.

 McMartin is also a veteran track and field coach.
 He was head men's and women's coach at Beloit from 1995-2000 and interim head coach at Illinois Wesleyan in 1994.
 McMartin was an assistant at De Pauw from 2000-03, at Rochester from 1994-95 and at Illinois Wesleyan in 1994.